k-roy/COMPASS/README.md

-# Comparison of Multiple alignment Programs for Alternative Splice Site discovery (COMPASS)
+# Comparison Of Multiple alignment Programs for Alternative Splice Site discovery (COMPASS)
 COMPASS identifies splice junctions in RNA-seq data with high precision and sensitivity.
 It is specifically designed to detect alternative splicing events, especially those involving unannotated and non-canonical splice sites.

 ## Why COMPASS?